fractal-analytics-platform/fractal-analytics-platform.github.io/docs/index.md

 ## Contributors and license

+The Fractal project is developed by the [BioVisionCenter](https://www.biovisioncenter.uzh.ch/en.html) at the University of Zurich, who contracts [eXact lab s.r.l.](https://www.exact-lab.it/en/) for software engineering and development support.

 Unless otherwise stated in each individual module, all Fractal components are released according to a BSD 3-Clause License, and Copyright is with the BioVisionCenter at the University of Zurich.

-Fractal was conceived in the Liberali Lab at the Friedrich Miescher Institute for Biomedical Research and in the Pelkmans Lab at the University of Zurich by [@jluethi](https://github.com/jluethi) and [@gusqgm](https://github.com/gusqgm).
-The Fractal project is now developed at the BioVisionCenter at the University of Zurich and the project lead is with [@jluethi](https://github.com/jluethi).
-The core development is done under contract by [eXact lab S.r.l.](https://www.exact-lab.it).